wp-plugins/bulletproof-security/readme.txt

 The answer is very simple - .htaccess files (distributed configuration files) are processed first before any other code on your website.
-In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php coding in WordPress.
+In other words, hackers malicious scripts are stopped by BulletProof Security .htaccess files/Firewalls before those scripts even have a chance to reach the php code in WordPress.
 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 Please read the FAQ page for Server compatibility questions.

 = Security Log File Automation - Automatically Zipped, Emailed and Replaced =